Ultrasound uses high-frequency sound waves to make images of organs and structures inside the body.

 How is the Test Performed?

-An ultrasound machine creates images that allow various organs in the body to be examined.
+An ultrasound machine makes images so that organs inside the body can be examined.
 The machine sends out high-frequency sound waves, which reflect off body structures.
-A computer receives these reflected waves and uses them to create a picture.
-Unlike with an x-ray or CT scan, there is no ionizing radiation exposure with this test.
+A computer receives the waves and uses them to create a picture.
+Unlike with an x-ray or CT scan, this test does not use ionizing radiation.

 Preparation for the Test

-Preparation for the procedure will depend on the body region being examined.
+Your preparation will depend on the part of the body being examined.

 Why is the Test Performed?

 The reason for the test will depend on your symptoms.

 Results are considered normal if the organs and structures being examined look ok.